Code-Institute-Submissions/ms3-cookery-instructions_AugResub/TESTING.md

 5. Logout from the session and check if the flash message **"You have been Logged Out"** appears.
 6. Add some Recipe and check the flash message **"Recipe Added"** appears.
 7. Edit some recipe card and check for the flash message **"Recipe Updated"** appearance.
-8. delete some posts and check if the flash message **"Recipe Successfully Deleted"**  appears.
+8. Delete some recipes and check if the flash message **"Recipe Successfully Deleted"**  appears.
-9. log in from Admin account and add some category, check if the flash message **" New category Added"** appears.
+9. Log in from Admin account and add some category, check if the flash message **" New category Added"** appears.
 10. Edit some categories and check if the flash message **"Category successfully updated"** appears.
 11. Delete some categories and check if the Flash message **"Category successfully deleted"** appears.
 12. Send some feedback through the Contact form and see if the flash message **"Your feedback is submitted"** appears.